ngblaylock/documentation/pages/ssg/sveltekit.md

 ### Only run js on client

 This is helpful for things like "window.*" or things that need a DOM to run.
+You can also use the `OnMount()` hook.

 ```js
 import { browser } from '$app/environment';